 Remember that insurers offer unique rates, depending on factors like your driving record, location, age, vehicle and how you use it (business or personal only), mileage, credit score, and other factors that can vary between U.S. states.
 The amount of insurance coverage you want to purchase also impacts your premium.

 Based on quotes we obtained from seven of the biggest car insurance companies, college students with no prior accidents can expect to pay an average of $1,725 for a six-month car insurance policy.
 The table below shows the quotes we received from each company, which include the required state minimum liability limits plus collision and comprehensive coverages (each with a $1,000 deductible).
 See the Methodology section further down for more information on our driver profile.

 |Auto Insurance Company||Average 6-Month Premium for a College Student|

 What Does Car Insurance Cover?

-Personal car insurance is designed to cover personal driving (commuting, running errands, road trips, etc.) for you and other people listed on your policy.
+Personal car insurance is designed to cover personal driving (such as commuting, running errands, and road trips) for you and other people listed on your policy.
 It also covers someone else driving your car with your permission.
-But using your car for a commercial purpose, like for ridesharing or on-demand deliveries, violates your contract.
+But using your car for a commercial purpose, like ridesharing or on-demand deliveries, violates your contract.
 If you don’t have a rideshare endorsement or a commercial policy, insurers may cancel your insurance.